benniehana111/Airfield-Analysis/README.md

 ## Data Description

-The data required for this study comes from two principal sources: Google Earth and Wikipedia.
+The data required for this study comes from two principal sources: Airportdatabase.net and Wikipedia.

-Google Earth allows us to search selected geographic regions to identify all of the airfields located in each region and to compile a list of airfield names and/or alphanumeric codes that identify each airfield located within that region.
-The list of airfields collected from Google Earth are used to search Wikipedia for URLs that provide detailed information on each airfield.
-Wikipedia provides consistently formatted information on each airfield including:
+Airportdatabase.net allows us to search selected geographic regions to identify all of the airfields located in each region and to compile a list of airfield within that region, with airfield data including:

-(1) Number of runways
+Airfield name, GPS and IATA codes
+Latitude, longitude
-(2) Runway length/width
+Runway length, width
+Radio, navigation aid frequencies
+Scheduled air service (yes/no)
+Servicing airlines
+Wikipedia link

+The Wikipedia links from airportdatabase.net are used to connect to each airfield's Wikipedia page, to collect more detailed information including:

-(3) Runway surface type
+Runway surface type
-(4) Airfield type
-(5) Airfield size
+Destinations of connecting flights
+Flight statistics

 Wikipedia sample #1.